Sustainability of Digital Formats

 Identification and description Explanation of format description terms

-The term stream is used to name the format's sequence of encoded bytes.
-Elementary streams contain video, audio, or other data; a video elementary stream contains compressed video frames, plus sequence headers, group-of-picture (GOP) headers, and other data needed to decode the stream.
+Description This description pertains to the video or picture encoding defined by the MPEG-2 family of specifications.
+The key techniques employed in the MPEG-2 codec include intra-frame Discrete Cosine Transform (DCT) coding and motion-compensated inter-frame prediction; See Notes for more detail.
+All MPEG-2 streams (picture, sound or data) are based on elementary streams; in the case of picture (video), the elementary stream contains compressed frame images, plus sequence headers, group-of-picture (GOP) headers, and other data needed to decode the stream.
 An elementary stream is broken up into packets of variable length, forming a packetized elementary stream (PES).
 Each PES packet includes a header.
-In many applications, the audio and video are multiplexed, thus combining the two elements.
-Packetized and multiplexed elementary streams may take the form of single-program program streams or be incorporated with other programs in a multi-program transport stream.
+Picture and sound elementary streams are combined to produce single-program program streams, which may be further combined with other programs in a multi-program transport stream.

 Production phase Generally a final-state (end-user delivery) format; MPEG-2_MP, Main Profile, or MPEG-2_422, 4:2:2 Profile, may be used as middle-state (broadcast production) formats.